arappaport/genai-codecmp/README.md

 | ./generated/grok/write_period_excel.py           |67    |      49| 5.19   |        5 | 9.0     | A       | 0       | broken |

 notes:
   * keep any file wildcards in quotes
- *mypy may complain to install stubs =, such as  python3 -m pip install pandas-stub
+  * mypy may complain to install stubs =, such as  python3 -m pip install pandas-stub

 ## Manual Process
 1. Manual - I copy each prompt into a LLM chat window and then copy-paste the generated files into a local py file.
 2. See ./prompts/_common_prompt_snippet.txt

-## Running

-### create and activate venv if needed
-1. python3 -m venv .venv
-2. source .venv/bin/activate
-   or .venv\Scripts\Activate.ps1
-3. pip install -r requirements.txt